Decoding QR Codes for fun and profit

 // b0 b1 b2 b0 b1 b2

-One approach I came up with was “binning”.
-Create arrays for each block in each group and iterate over the data codewords, incrementing counters for which group and block you are in.
+I’ll explain using the most intuitive method, which I’m calling “binning”.
+We will create arrays for each block in each group and iterate over the data codewords, incrementing counters for which group and block you are in.
 When incrementing, check if the group you are in is full - if you are, then keep incrementing the group index.

 const codewordGroups = [